Risk-Hub/Hospital-Management-System/README.md

 # Configuration
-There are no special configuration steps required beyond placing the files in the correct directories.
+There are no special configuration steps required for frontend beyond placing the files in the correct directories.
 Ensure all dependencies (if any) are correctly referenced in your HTML and JavaScript files.

 1. Admin Folder